Ludwig Heinrich Philipp Döderlein: Biography

 Ludwig Döderlein was born in Bad Bergzabern, then Kingdom of Bavaria, on March 3, 1855.
 He went to school in Bayreuth from 1864 to 1873.
 From 1873 to 1875 he studied natural sciences in the University of Erlangen, where he also worked as an assistant to the Zoologist Emil Selenka in the summer of 1875.
-From 1875 to 1876 he took two semesters at the Ludwig Maximilian University of Munich.
+From 1875 to 1876 he took two semesters at LMU Munich.

 After graduating, Döderlein moved to the University of Straßburg.
 There he completed his Doctorate of Philosophy in Mathematics and Natural Sciences on June 26, 1877.
 From 1876 to 1878 he worked for four semesters in the zoology department of the University of Straßburg as an assistant to the German zoologist and phycologist Eduard Oscar Schmidt.

 The prospects for an academic career were poor, so for a time, he worked as a schoolteacher in the Alsatian town of Mulhouse.
 There he met and befriended the Japanese student Kenji Oosawa (1852-1927), who was studying medicine and physiology at the University of Strasbourg.
 Oosawa arranged for Döderlein to be invited to Japan to work as a Professor of Natural History in the Faculty of Medicine of the newly established University of Tokyo.
 Döderlein accepted gratefully.

 Döderlein was one of the first European academics invited to Japan during the Meiji Restoration era, when Japan was undergoing rapid modernization after the end of the isolation period (Sakoku).
 He stayed from 1879 to 1881 as an oyatoi gaikokujin ("foreign employee") professor.
 During this time, he collected and preserved marine life extensively, particularly fish, sponges, crustaceans, crinoids, sea urchins, cnidarians, and bryozoans.
 In addition, he also occasionally collected specimens of amphibians (including a giant salamander), mammals, birds, and plants.
 At first, he obtained most of his specimens from the fish markets and gift shops of Tokyo and the island of Enoshima.
 Later, he himself fished for specimens directly from Sagami Bay.

 [I] bought a great number of things: ...
 Euplectella and some other sorts of glass-sponges, ...
 Cidaris papillata, crayfish, gorgonians, etc. I asked the people to collect these kinds of things for me as I would come back next month.
 I had to buy a big basket in order to take all of it with me.
 I collected various things on the beach and also, took with me some living specimens in big glasses ...
 There is hardly anyone who doesn't leave that lovely island [of Enoshima] without having bought a souvenir from the stalls to take it home.
 The zoologist can use those shops to gain best profit from them.
 Here he can buy what any zoological museum is lacking and ardently wishing for at a very low price ...